moguzozcan/moguzozcan.github.io/_posts/2018-02-27-Finding-Similar-Items-Notes-From-MMDS.md

 Minhashing

+To minhash a set represented by a column of the characteristic matrix, pick a permutation of the rows.
+The minhash value of any column is the number of the first row, in the permuted order, in which the column has a 1.

+Minhashing and Jaccard Similarity
+There is a remarkable connection between minhashing and Jaccard similarity of the sets that are minhashed.

+• The probability that the minhash function for a random permutation of rows produces the same value for two sets equals the Jaccard similarity of those sets.

+Locality-Sensitive Hashing

+We can calculate the probability that these documents (or rather their signatures) become a candidate pair as follows:
+1. The probability that the signatures agree in all rows of one particular band is s^r.
+2. The probability that the signatures disagree in at least one row of a particular band is 1 − s^r.
+3. The probability that the signatures disagree in at least one row of each of the bands is (1 − s^r)^b.
+4. The probability that the signatures agree in all the rows of at least one band, and therefore become a candidate pair, is 1 − (1 − s^r)^b.

+Distance Measures:
+Euclidean Distances

+Jaccard Distance
+d(x, y) = 1 − SIM(x, y).

+Cosine Distance
+Let our two vectors be x = [1, 2,−1] and = [2, 1, 1].
+The dot
+product x.y is 1 × 2 + 2 × 1 + (−1) × 1 = 3.
+The L2-norm of both vectors is √6.
+For example, x has L2-norm p12 + 22 + (−1)2 = √6.
+Thus, the cosine of
+the angle between x and y is 3/(√6√6) or 1/2.
+The angle whose cosine is 1/2 is 60 degrees, so that is the cosine distance between x and y.

+Edit Distance
+This distance makes sense when points are strings.
+The distance between two strings x = x1x2 · · · xn and y = y1y2 · · · ym is the smallest number of insertions and deletions of single characters that will convert x to y.

 This is the apriori property: any subset of frequent itemset must be frequent.
 So if you know at level 2 that the sets {1,2}, {1,3}, {1,5} and {3,5} are the only sets with sufficient support, then at level
 3 you join these with each other to produce {1,2,3}, {1,2,5}, {1,3,5} and {2,3,5} but you need only consider {1,3,5} further: the others each have subsets with insufficent support (such as {2,3} or {2,5} ).

+Hamming Distance